tpascarella/sr50/docs/intro.md

 ## "Work 'til You're 65" Doesn't Exist Anymore

 Your parents' advice of "Get a job, put money in retirement accounts, and work that job until you're 65" is horrible advice.
-You have no money at all during the best years of your life and wait like a good little cog until 65 for your big payday?
+They lived in an era where an undergraduate degree was enough to get you a good job at a good company and you can be reasonably sure you have job security for the rest of your life if you want it.
+That is not the world we are coming up in.

 ![Age](/img/age-meme.svg)

+We are coming up in an era where you will have multiple types of jobs, in multiple industries, with automation breathing down your neck.
+The financial advice that might have worked for your grandparents, is no longer relevant.

 In an era where Google exists, we are certainly capable of creating a financial plan that can serve us much better, much faster.
+SR50 is the result.

 ## Everything is About Getting Your Time Back